Health and Wellness

 Tip 4: Start combating social isolation

-While the following strategies to create connection may seem obvious, they require consistent effort, follow up and encouragement from caregivers or loved ones:
+While the following strategies to create connection may seem obvious, they require consistent effort, follow up and encouragement from caregivers or loved ones.

-- Plan your day or your meals.
-Taking charge of your day gives you something to focus on and a feeling of control over isolation.
+• Plan your day or your meals: Taking charge of your day gives you something to focus on and a feeling of control over isolation.

 Tip 5: Consider safe senior living

 Safe and enriching activities, fitness classes, gardening, cooking workshops and volunteer work bring Amica residents connection, joy and a sense of purpose — and may be just what the doctor ordered.
-“It’s really about the benefits of being a contributing member to the community,” says Amy Holland, Amica's VP of Sales and Marketing.

-Schedule a tour to learn more about inspiring lifestyles for seniors, including exceptional dining, amenities, activities and flexible, personalized care.
+Watch this Amica webinar to learn Dr. Nicholson’s tips for reducing isolation in seniors.
+And, schedule a tour to learn more about inspiring lifestyles for seniors, including exceptional dining, amenities, activities and flexible, personalized care.